JRasmusBm/git-workshop/01_basic_git_config.md

 ```

 We will now see that when we run the following command again, it now opens in the
 editor we chose.
-That's neat! :smile: I am going to put it back to use `nvim`
+That's neat! :smile: We are going to put it back to use `nvim`
 (neovim) though, since that is my preferred editor.

 ```sh